Johannes Gutenberg: Education

 No documents survive concerning Gutenberg's childhood or youth.
 The biographer Albert Kapr remarked that "most books on Gutenberg pass over this period with the remark that not a single fact is known".
 As the son of a patrician, education in reading and arithmetic would have been expected.
 A knowledge of Latin—a prerequisite for universities—is also probable, though it is unknown whether he attended a Mainz parish school, was educated in Eltville or had a private tutor.
 Gutenberg may have initially pursued a religious career, as was common with the youngest sons of patricians, since the proximity of many churches and monasteries made it a safe prospect.
 It has been speculated that he attended the St. Victor's south of Mainz (near Weisenau), as he would later join their brotherhood.
 It was the site of a well-regarded school and his family had connections there, though his actual attendance remains speculative.

-He is assumed to have studied at the University of Erfurt, where there is a record of the enrollment of a student called Johannes de Altavilla in 1418—Altavilla is the Latin form of Eltville am Rhein.

-Nothing is now known of Gutenberg's life for the next fifteen years, but in March 1434, a letter by him indicates that he was living in Strasbourg, where he had some relatives on his mother's side.
+Gutenberg is assumed to have studied at the University of Erfurt, where there is a record of the enrollment of a student called Johannes de Altavilla in 1418—Altavilla is the Latin form of Eltville am Rhein.
+Nothing is known of Gutenberg's life for the next fifteen years; however, in March 1434, a letter by him indicates that he was living in Strasbourg, where he had some relatives on his mother's side.
 He also appears to have been a goldsmith member enrolled in the Strasbourg militia.
 In 1437, there is evidence that he was instructing a wealthy tradesman on polishing gems, but where he had acquired this knowledge is unknown.
-In 1436/37 his name also comes up in court in connection with a broken promise of marriage to a woman from Strasbourg, Ennelin.
+In 1436/37, his name also comes up in court in connection with a broken promise of marriage to a woman from Strasbourg, Ennelin.
 Whether the marriage actually took place is not recorded.
 Following his father's death in 1419, he is mentioned in the inheritance proceedings.